Exact Rotating Wave Approximation: Derivation of Effective Hamiltonian

-This, together with replacing $t_c = \pi/\omega$, serves the purpose of consistently separating different orders of $1/\omega$ within the expansion.
+in analogy to $\beta_0$.
+This, together with using $t_c = \pi/\omega$, serves the purpose of consistently separating different orders of $1/\omega$ within the expansion.

-For the second term (\ref{mt1}), note that the commutator $[\H_{\rot}(\tau), \H_{\rot}(\tau')]$, for $\H_{\rot}$ as given in Eq.~(\ref{Hrot2}), is proportional to $\sigma_z$.
-Here, we truncate the Taylor series already at the zeroth order,
+To compute the second term (\ref{mt1}) of the Magnus-Taylor expansion, note that for $\H_{\rot}$ as given in Eq.~(\ref{Hrot2}), the commutator $[\H_{\rot}(\tau), \H_{\rot}(\tau')]$ is proportional to $\sigma_z$.
+Here, we truncate the Taylor series (\ref{Taylorexpansion}) already at zeroth order,

-Here, as in Eq.~(\ref{mt0_example}), we again express our result in terms of $\beta_0$.
+where, as in Eq.~(\ref{mt0_example}), we express the result in terms of $\beta_0$.

-Similar to the above example, in the remainder of this work we will express all explicit temporal parameters using dimensionless quantities.
-As a result, besides the drive frequency $\omega$ the only dimension\emph{ful} quantities in our expressions will be the detuning $\Delta$ as well as the field strength $H_1$ and its time derivatives $\dersub{H_1}{k}$.
-Taking into account that the Magnus-Taylor expansion yields an operator that has the same units as a Hamiltonian, the prefactors of the operator terms in Eq.~(\ref{MagnusTaylor}) are of the generic form
+As in the above example, in the remainder of this work we express all temporal parameters that have an impact on the dimension of the Magnus-Taylor expansion using dimensionless quantities.
+As a result, the only dimension\emph{ful} quantities in our expressions, besides the drive frequency $\omega$, are the detuning, $\Delta$, the field strength $H_1(t)$ and its time derivatives $\dersub{H_1}{k}(t)$.
+Hence, in the present study the coefficients of the operators $\sigma_x$, $\sigma_y$ and $\sigma_z$ in a Magnus-Taylor term of order $1/\omega^k$, or simply of order $k$, are of the form

-where $\alpha$ is a dimensionless factor.
-Examples of such coefficients for $k=0$ and 1 can be found in Eqs.~(\ref{mt0_example}) and (\ref{mt1_example}).
+which is given up to a dimensionless factor.
+Note that the Magnus-Taylor expansion yields an operator that has the same units as a Hamiltonian, because of which the exponents $n_i$ with $i = 0, 1, \ldots, k+1$ can be found to fulfill the requirement $n_{0} + \sum_{j=1}^{k+1} j n_j = k + 1$.
+By construction, for any Magnus-Taylor term that appears in this study the only dimensionful quantity in the denominator of the coefficient (\ref{coefficients}) is $\omega$, corresponding to non-negative integers $n_i$.
+Examples of such coefficients for terms of orders $k=0$ or 1 can be found above in Eqs.~(\ref{mt0_example}) and (\ref{mt1_example}).
+In these calculations we computed only the first two terms $\m_0$ and $\m_1$ of the series (\ref{Taylorexpansion}), and we kept at most the first two terms in the Taylor expansion (\ref{MagnusTaylor}).